-As it comes to the time for the purchase of your new computer, many people are at a loss in regards to what they actually need versus what some salesperson is trying to sell them, but I bet at some point you were thinking whilst being confused with all the options, what computer setup do I get?
+As it comes to the time for the purchase of your new computer, many people are at a loss in regard to what they actually need versus what some salesperson is trying to sell them.
+I bet at some point you were thinking whilst being confused with all the options, what computer setup do I get?

-We want to make that process easier for you, so we will break down some of the basics in this post.
+We want to make that process easier for you, so we will break down some of the basics for the best computers or laptops in this post.
 For the purposes of this post, we will be concentrating on Intel-based, Windows Personal computers, so here goes:

 What Do You Want To Do?

 This is actually the first question that you should consider.
-Determining what you are going to be making use of your computer for can help you establish a baseline for the specifications of new computer such as:
+Determining what you are going to be making use of your computer for can help you establish a baseline for the specifications of a new computer, such as:

-- Will you be mainly heading to be doing things like reading email, going to websites (media, social posts, Internet searching) with maybe the occasional document created?
+- Will you be doing things like reading email, surfing websites (media, social posts, Internet searching) with maybe the occasional document created?

-- Will you be coping and editing large or hi-res photos or video?
-Creating complicated presentations or being able to access large databases?
+- Will you be coping and editing large or hi-res photos or videos?
+Creating complicated presentations or looking to be able to access large databases?

-- Are you going to be playing resource-intensive video games or watching a lot of streaming training videos?
+- Are you going to be playing resource-intensive video games or creating a lot of streaming/training videos?

 - Is this heading to be a work PC with heavy daily use?

-Certain activities will dictate a more evident dependence on PC specifications, such as high-end games, video/music editing, or a heavy utilization workstation.
+Certain activities will dictate a more evident dependence on PC specifications, such as high-end games, video/music editing, or heavy utilization programs such as ArtiCAD.
 For the purposes of this section, we are considering a general usage home/office computer.

 Storage (HARD DISK DRIVE)

-For everyday efficiency tasks, the included graphics processor found on many boards is typically adequate.
+For everyday efficiency tasks, the included graphics processor found on many boards is typically adequate in the computer setup.

-However if you need to get into more graphically challenging pursuits such as high-end photo editing, video production, or gaming, you are going to need to upgrade to a Graphical Processing Uinit, video card (GPU).
+However, if you need to get into more graphically challenging pursuits such as high-end photo editing, video production, or gaming, you are going to need to upgrade to a Graphical Processing Unit, video card (GPU).

 This is the core of your personal computer.
 The choice you make here will have an effect on the entire performance and capacities of your computer.

-Intel’s current processors will be the basic Pentium series and the 8th technology Intel Core series of CPUs – Primary i3, Core i5, Core i7 and the new “Extreme” Primary i9s.
+Intel’s current processors will be the basic Pentium series and the 8th technology Intel Core series of CPUs – Core i3, Core i5, Core i7, and the new “Extreme” Core i9s.

-- Pentium – This is Intel’s very basic type of processors.
+- Pentium – This is Intel’s very basic type of processor.
 They are usually for light computer use.
-The 7th generation Pentium processors were like Core i3s with lower time speeds.
+The 8th generation Pentium processors were like Core i7’s with lower time speeds.

 - Core i3 – This is actually the everyday degree of the series.
-This CPU is more than adequate for tasks like surfing the web, hearing music, word handling, etc. The newest i3 processors may also manage light or casual gaming.
-This is the business entry-level of cpu.
+This CPU is more than adequate for tasks like surfing the web, music, word processing, etc. The newest i3 processors may also manage light or casual gaming.
+This is the business entry-level of CPU.

-- Core-i5 – This is the lowest standard for those doing more complex tasks such as complicated, multi-page documents, picture editing, music development and participating in graphically demanding games.
-An i5 is our recommended cpu rate for average business systems.
+- Core-i5 – This is the lowest standard for those doing more complex tasks such as complicated, multi-monitor documents, picture editing, music development, and participating in graphically demanding games.
+An i5 is our recommended CPU rate for average business/gaming systems.

 - Core i7 – This is actually the high-end of this series.
-My personal computer is running this 😛 This CPU is the decision of any serious gamer or enthusiast.
-It should also be the decision of any professional shooter, videographer, musical company, or any business using top quality data driven software.
+My personal computer is running this CPU is the decision of any serious gamer or enthusiast.
+It should also be the decision of any professional shooter, videographer, musical company, or any business using top-quality data-driven software.
 It is also a great choice for the home consumer or fellow GEEK like myself 😀

-- Core i9 – This is Intel’s new bleeding-edge series that has substituted the “lover” tier of Primary i7s.
+- Core i9 – This is Intel’s new cutting-edge series.
 These would be utilized for extreme game playing, mega-tasking, very high-end content creation.
 This series has Intel’s first 18-core processor.
 This makes me want to drool…. err ok so there you have your CPU’s